apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

     EDGEMICRO_ENV: 'test'
     NODE_TLS_REJECT_UNAUTHORIZED: 0
 ```

-   **d.
+**e.
 Now your are ready push the Edge Microgateway as its own cloud foundy app to PCF.
 Run cf push from within the microgateway folder of the cloned repository.**
 ```
 $ cf push